connor-reid-tiffany/EHEC_genome/README.md

 ```
 Trimmomatic didn't actually trim any adapters (or sequence for that matter).
 So lets try another QC trimmer!

-Here, I use a cutadapt, along with wrapper trim_galore, and use the --paired flag (we have paired end read! but maybe neglect to tell the students which flag to use?) and the nextera flag (because we have nextera adapter contamination, again maybe let them figure this out on their own =])
+Here, I use a cutadapt, along with the wrapper trim_galore, and use the --paired flag (we have paired end read! but maybe neglect to tell the students which flag to use?) and the nextera flag (because we have nextera adapter contamination, again maybe let them figure this out on their own =])

 ```
-./trim_galore --paired --nextera SRR4301589_1.fastq SRR4301589_2.fastq
+./trim_galore --paired --nextera --quality 25 --length 150 -o EHEC_genome/phred_25_threshold_150min/  SRR4301589_1.fastq SRR4301589_2.fastq

 ```

 it worked! you can now see that the nextera transposase sequences are no longer there after re running fastqc on the trimmed files.

 ```